Christina Smith (Costume Designer)

 Outside of theatre she has contributed to numerous installations including the Tim Burton exhibition at ACMI, 2006 Commonwealth Games Opening and Closing ceremonies as part of the design team and Circa Theatrette at the Australian National Museum.

 Christina has just finished the set design for the Melbourne Theatre Company’s production Berlin and is now working on their upcoming production of Jacky which is due to open in October 2021.
-Other recent work includes: A View from the Bridge, The Architect, Gloria and Hay Fever for Melbourne Theatre Company, Thoroughly Modern Millie, Ragtime, A Gentleman’s Guide to Love and Murder, The Boy from Oz and Brigadoon for The Production Company, Madame Butterfly for State Opera of South Australia, Madame Butterfly for Seattle Opera, Parsifal (costumes), Salome (set design), Voyage to the Moon and the visual and set design for The Flying Dutchman for the Victorian Opera, Angels in America for the Black Swan State Theatre Company and Helpmann nominated production of La Traviata for Opera Q, SOSA & NZ Opera.
+Other recent work includes: A View from the Bridge, The Architect, Gloria and Hay Fever for Melbourne Theatre Company; Thoroughly Modern Millie, Ragtime, A Gentleman’s Guide to Love and Murder, The Boy from Oz and Brigadoon for The Production Company; Madame Butterfly for State Opera of South Australia; Madame Butterfly for Seattle Opera; Parsifal (costumes), Salome (set design), Voyage to the Moon and the visual and set design for The Flying Dutchman for the Victorian Opera; Angels in America for the Black Swan State Theatre Company; and Helpmann nominated production of La Traviata for Opera Q, SOSA & NZ Opera.